wp-plugins/nextgen-gallery-optimizer/readme.txt

 1. Improves your WordPress page load speed!
 2. Prevents NextGEN's scripts and styles from loading on posts without galleries.
 3. Lets you easily install the Fancybox lightbox to display your images in style.

+= NEW in Version 1.1 (first major release): =

+1. Fancybox title now included in image height calculations (Basic and Premium)
+2. New options: WordPress's included jQuery **or** go Google-hosted (Basic and Premium)
+3. Support for the Thickbox effect (Basic and Premium)
+4. Support for the Shutter effect (Basic and Premium)
+5. Support for JW Image Rotator slideshow integration (Premium)
+6. Support for AJAX pagination on [imagebrowser id=x] (reqs.
+Shutter) (Premium)
+7. Fancybox gets extra fancy...auto-resizes when the browser is resized (Premium)

+This first major release for Optimizer sees a number of new additions and features...
+Fancybox now includes space for a single-line title in its image height calculations, vastly improving vertical alignment of the lightbox.
+Also, Optimizer now lets you choose between using WordPress's included jQuery (for greater compatibility), or the Google-hosted version (for faster page loads).
+Support for the Thickbox and Shutter effects has also been added thanks to user requests.

+On top of this, the Premium version now includes AJAX pagination when using Shutter on the [imagebrowser id=x] shortcode, supports the JW Image Rotator for slideshows and features a super-fancy, auto-resize function that *resizes Fancybox when the browser window is resized!*

 = NEW in Version 1.0.8: =